tada/pljava/src/site/markdown/use/policy.md

 Those examples should be changed to use a property that is normally readable, such as `java.version` or `org.postgresql.pljava.version`._

+## Troubleshooting

+When in doubt what permissions are needed to get some existing PL/Java code working again, it may be helpful to add `-Djava.security.debug=access` in the setting of `pljava.vmoptions`, and observe the messages on the PostgreSQL backend's standard error (which should be included in the log file, if `logging_collector` is `on`).
+It is not necessary to change the `pljava.vmoptions` setting cluster-wide, such as in `postgresql.conf`; it can be set in a single session for troubleshooting purposes.

+Other options for `java.security.debug` can be found in [Troubleshooting Security][tssec].
+Some can be used to filter the logging down to requests for specific permissions or from a specific codebase.

 ## Forward compatibility

 The current implementation makes use of the Java classes